 The Coleman Road Trip LXE is an entry-level grill that comes loaded with all the goodies.
-It is probably one of the most popular grill smokers from the Coleman Road Trip.
+It is probably one of the most popular grills from the Coleman Road Trip.
 And why shouldn't it be?
 It comes loaded with high-end features with a not so much premium pricing.

 It is like the ideal combination of an average priced grill with a set of highly practical and versatile features.
 The LXE comes with the signature lightweight and portability design elements that Coleman Road Trip is known to have.

 It supports a wide range of smoking styles, offering superior features that you don't even get on some of the higher-priced grills.

 You could say the Coleman LXX is a beefed-up version of the LXE grill.
 So, imagine all the impressive features that come with the LXE and multiply that by two (2).
 The result is the Coleman Road Trip LXX.

 With the Coleman LXX, you get an upgraded version of the build-quality, smoking experience, and the cooking space.
 But, it is important to note – you also pay extra for all that additional bonus (Obviously!).

 Their spec-lists are incredibly similar, so apart from some minor differences, you get the same grill.